thortiede/PeCaX-docker/README.md

 resp = client.uploadSBML(["/absolute/path/to/sbml/model/onlyfile.xml"], "hsa", "KEGG", "97.0")
 ```

-It's important that after this step you have a list with the UUIDs of all pathways created by uploading the SBML models.
+It is important that after this step you have a list with the UUIDs of all pathways created by uploading the SBML models.
+We will need it in the next step.

 ### 6. Create pathway collection
 A network mapping always refers to one pathway instance in the database.